Iretha/design-patterns/src/com/smdev/gof/behavioral/README.md

 ### Chain Of Responsibility
 * Decouples Sender & Receiver
-* Chain can be "modified" at runtime by chnaging the members
+* Chain can be "modified" at runtime by changing the members
 * Does not guarantee that the request will be handled

 [Detailed Explanation & Examples](https://github.com/Iretha/ebook-design-patterns/blob/master/src/com/smdev/gof/behavioral/chain_of_responsibility)